elipapa/markdown-cv/index.md

 -   PhD Student developing statistical methods to study how emotion perceived in music relates to its historic context and listeners' musical experiences.
 - Developing software applications to make findings from quantitative music analyses accessible to listeners.
 - Master's thesis examined musical and psychological data, using data science methods to detect musical patterns in music from different periods.
-- Avid composer, music producer and orchestral trombonist with degrees in Music (B.Mus.) and Psychology (M.S.).

 ## Proficiencies